Skip to main content

 Laravel AI SDK

-The headline feature in Laravel 13 is a first-party AI SDK.
+Laravel 13’s headline feature is the first-party AI SDK.
 It provides a unified API for text generation, tool-calling agents, embeddings, audio, image generation, and vector store integration.
-You can build AI-powered features without coupling your code to a specific provider, while keeping the Laravel developer experience you’re used to.
-Text generation (agent)
+You can build provider-agnostic AI features while retaining the Laravel-native developer experience.
+Text generation (agents)

 use App\Ai\Agents\SalesCoach;